 Because the Accessibility for Ontarians with Disabilities Act (AODA) requires some, and strongly encourages others, to make their websites accessible by following WCAG.

 - How do you know if your website isn’t already WCAG compliant?

 - And why should you care about any of this, other than endeavouring to be a good law-abiding corporate citizen?

 In this post, we’ll break down the answers to those questions in terms that are easy to follow and understand.

 Because truth be told, this stuff is a bit techie, even for the most experienced web developers.

 So, what is WCAG?

 Usually pronounced “Wuhcag”, or depending on your accent, you might say “Wihcag”, WCAG is an ISO International Standard that stands for Web Content Accessibility Guidelines.

-It’s basically a long list of standards that tells web developers how to make websites that people with different disabilities can actually use.
+It’s basically a long list of standards that tells web developers how to make websites and apps that people with different disabilities can actually use.

 WCAG standards were written specifically to address the needs of people with disabilities, but a positive side effect is that website accessibility improves the browsing experience for everyone.